What Medications Are Used to Treat Cystic Fibrosis?

 These drugs are used in combination with airway clearance techniques in a specific order designed to move mucus out of the lungs.
 Other medications that people with CF often take include oral and IV antibiotics, CFTR modulators, and ibuprofen, in addition to nutritional supplements such as pancreatic enzymes and vitamins.

 Bronchodilators make breathing easier by opening the airways so that mucus can be cleared out.
 The person with CF breathes through a device that delivers air-borne medicine directly into their airways.
 Albuterol and levabuterol are common drugs delivered through a nebulizer or inhaler.

 Mucus thinners or mucolytics are drugs that make the thick, sticky mucus easier to move out of the lungs and sinuses.
-Most people with CF inhale their mucus thinners, but the drugs also come in pill form for people without CF. Commonly prescribed mucus thinners for CF include hypertonic saline, dornase alfa (Pulmozyme), and N-acetylcysteine.1,2
+Most people with CF inhale their mucus thinners, but the drugs also come in tablet form for people without CF. Commonly prescribed mucus thinners for CF include hypertonic saline, and dornase alfa (Pulmozyme).1,2

 People with CF are especially prone to respiratory infections, so many take antibiotics daily to help control those bacteria.
 These drugs are delivered in pill form or are inhaled.
 Intravenous (IV) antibiotics are used during exacerbations.
 Controlling the organisms that cause lung infections helps improve lung function, making it easier to breathe, and helps reduce the chances of an exacerbation.